-Find out more about the different types of lower and upper respiratory tract infections (RTIs), how the infections spread and when you should see your GP.
+Find out more about the different types of lower and upper respiratory tract infections (RTIs) (airway infections), how the infections spread and when you should see a GP.

 Read about a retinal migraine (ocular migraine), an eye condition that causes brief episodes of blindness or visual problems like flashing lights in 1 eye.

 Find out about retinoblastoma, including the signs and symptoms, what causes it, how it's diagnosed and treated and when screening is recommended.

 Read about Rett syndrome, a rare genetic disorder that affects brain development and causes severe physical and mental disability from early childhood.

 Read about Reye's syndrome, a rare disorder that can cause liver and brain damage.
 If Reye's syndrome is not treated promptly, it can be fatal or result in permanent brain injury.

 Find out about the childhood infection roseola, including what the symptoms are, how to treat it and when to get medical advice.

 Find out what rabies is, how it's spread, the rabies vaccination and what to do in an emergency.